Latest Covid-19 vaccine figures, by nation and age group

 – Wales

-As of 10pm February 11, 715,944 people had received their first dose of Covid-19 vaccine, according to Public Health Wales.
+As of 10pm on February 12, 749,445 people had received their first dose of Covid-19 vaccine, according to Public Health Wales.

 Public Health Wales said people may appear more than once in these totals.
 For example, someone aged 80 and over who lives in a care home will be included in the percentage for those 80 and over and also in the percentage for those in a care home.